 Makeup artistry programs also might include business training for students planning to operate their own businesses.
 Courses in business can teach the aspiring bridal makeup artist about marketing and portfolio building techniques.

-Be assistant makeup artist on weddings.
+Be an assistant makeup artist at weddings.

 Learn by watching what more experienced colleagues do.
-Connect with wedding makeup artists, and ask them if they are looking someone on their team to assist.
-Makeup artists often need assistants, especially on weddings, as to how you spend your time is vital when it comes to big bridal parties.
+Connect with wedding makeup artists, and ask them if they are looking for someone on their team to assist.
+Makeup artists often need assistants, especially at weddings, as to how you spend your time is vital when it comes to big bridal parties.
 As a makeup assistant, you would be responsible for sanitizing makeup brushes and tools, retrieving whatever equipment MUA needs to work on a client, applying makeup on clients when asked, and handling whatever small tasks arise during the day.

 Prepare your wedding makeup kit.